Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Thermal emission rate at strong coupling

 \subsection{Computation of the emission rate}

-In this section, we study the dynamics of tensor fluctuations over the black-brane solution~\eqref{eq:SCSYM-metric}.
-This type of fluctuations have been extensively studied in the past (see for example Ref.\cite{kovtun2005quasinormal}).
-Here we will follow the general analysis of Refs.\cite{Teaney:2006nc,Kovtun:2006pf} and use to numerically determine the spectral function $\rho$, defined in Eq.~\eqref{eq:retarded-spectral} for light-like momenta.
+In this section, we study the dynamics of tensor fluctuations over the black brane solution~\eqref{eq:SCSYM-metric}.
+This type of fluctuations has been extensively studied in the past (see for example~\cite{kovtun2005quasinormal}).
+Here we will follow the general analysis of~\cite{Teaney:2006nc,Kovtun:2006pf} and use it to numerically determine the spectral function $\rho$, defined in Eq.~\eqref{eq:retarded-spectral}, for light-like momenta.